Updated on 10/4/2021

 Uncontrolled anger can take a toll on both your health and your relationships.
-That’s why knowing how to deal with anger is key.
+That’s why knowing how to deal with uncontrolled anger is key.

 How to Deal with Anger

-It may sound silly, but slowly counting to 10 is a great way to immediately relieve some built up tension.
+It may sound silly, but slowly counting to 10 is a healthy way to immediately relieve some built up tension.
 Why?
 Because it focuses your mind on the specific task of taking care of yourself first.
 Anger causes your blood pressure and heart rate to rise so counting to whatever number is appropriate for you will give your body a chance to cool off and slow down your breathing so you can get some time to think before saying or doing something you might regret.

 3. Keep a journal or log about your anger